Bradley-Buchner/milieu_worm/notebooks/README.md

-# Applying the *Mutual Interactors* method to study the genetics of aging in *C. elegans*
+# Applying the *Mutual Interactors* framework to study the genetics of aging in *C. elegans*

 *Bradley Buchner*